vidurb/docker-transmission-wireguard/README.md

 Although it is built for other architectures as well, please exercise caution when using it on untested architectures.

 Now that Docker Hub has implemented usage restrictions, you might want to use an alternative.
-This image is also hosted on the GitHub Container Registry at `ghcr.io/vidurb/transmission-wireguard`.
+This image is also hosted on the GitHub Container Registry at `ghcr.io/vidurb/transmission-wireguard`, as well as on the Amazon Elastic Container Registry at `public.ecr.aws/t0n7w8o1/docker-transmission-wireguard`

 Built using GitHub Actions:

 ![GitHub Workflow Status - build-release](https://img.shields.io/github/workflow/status/vidurb/docker-transmission-wireguard/build-release?label=Versioned%20Build&style=social&logo=github-actions)
 ![Docker Image Version (latest semver)](https://img.shields.io/docker/v/vidurb/transmission-wireguard?sort=semver&style=social&logo=docker)